gfdperez/software-engineer-takehome-assignment-main/README.md

 Just a heads up, I wasn't able to finish the core features because I only had two available days to do it.
 Although, I was able to build the "Product Management" feature at least, and I'll talk more about it below.

+Also, to run this project locally, just use the same flow you have given in the template repo.

 ## Product Management Feature Notes

 **Completed Subfeatures**